microsoft/edge-ai/Solution ADR Library/adr-template-solutions.md

 # ADR Title

-[The title should unique within the library, provide a longer title if needed to differentiate with other ADRs]
+[The title should be unique within the library, provide a longer title if needed to differentiate with other ADRs]

 Date: **2024-01-01** [Format=YYYY-MM-DD]

 ## Status (optional)

 [For this library of ADRs, mark the most applicable status at which it was stored in the original project.
-Ths can help provide context and validity for folks reviewing this ADR.
+This can help provide context and validity for folks reviewing this ADR.
 If it has been deprecated you can add a note on why and date it.]

 - [ ] Draft
 - [ ] Proposed